-- Pension liabilities are thus sensitive to a number of factors such as the performance of the underlying plan assets, increase in salaries, the discount rate used in the calculation of PBO, life expectancy and other actuarial assumptions.
+- Pension liabilities are thus sensitive to several factors, such as the performance of the underlying plan assets, an increase in salaries, the discount rate used in the calculation of PBO, life expectancy, and other actuarial assumptions.

 Consider the example of American pharmaceutical company Pfizer Inc. It contains Pension liabilities, in addition to debt and deferred taxes.
 Pfizer’s commitments under a capital lease are not significant (as mentioned in the annual report) and are thus not described separately here.